jbpettersen/CNC_multipurpose_machine/README.md

 to a 360 degree rotation.
 Normally, C is used as a special feed-through axis where long materials or setups with multiple workpieces can be fed beyond the normal Y-axis.
 This can also be used when a long milling operation has to be done in the Y-axis without the need for special Y accuracy.
-Eg edge-profiling.
+Eg. edge-profiling.
 This mode will in some cases require the material to have some unworkable endstock in both ends to satisfy the feeding mechanism.
 It will also, in some cases where high X accuracy is required, have to be equipped with special-made